NordicESMhub/deep_python/_episodes/01-numpy.md

 {: .language-python}

 ~~~
-(60, 40)
+(13, 27)
 ~~~
 {: .output}

-The output tells us that the `data` array variable contains 60 rows and 40 columns.
-When we created the variable `data` to store our arthritis data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
+The output tells us that the `data` array variable contains 13 rows and 27 columns.
+When we created the variable `data` to store our data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
 This extra information describes `data` in the same way an adjective describes a noun.
 `data.shape` is an attribute of `data` which describes the dimensions of `data`.
 We use the same